 What is radical candor?

-Kim Scott's NYT bestseller, Radical Candor: Be a Kickass Boss without Losing Your Humanity posits that there are four kinds of organizations categorized by whether the teammates:
+According to Kim Scott's book, there are four kinds of organizations categorized by whether the teammates:

-Radical Candor asks a lot of the team but it returns a lot.
-The goal is to create an environment where each member of the team knows where they stand and can count on their team members to hold them accountable, elevate their performance, and take part in their career growth.
+It can be tough to practice radical candor-it asks a lot of a team, but its returns can be exponential.
+The goal is to create an environment where each member knows where they stand and can count on their team members to hold them accountable, elevate their performance, and take part in their career growth.